Introduction

 3. Understanding Context

-"AI helps with scriptwriting but can't replace human creativity and intuition."
+"AI helps with scriptwriting, but it still can't replace human creativity and intuition."

 Future Possibilities of AI in Scriptwriting